Do I Qualify for the SBCC Promise?

 - Enroll at SBCC in either the fall or spring term immediately following high school or equivalent.
 If entering military service directly out of high school, a student must enroll within 12 months of completion of military service.

 - Commit to a full time student schedule (minimum 12 units) throughout the duration of the SBCC Promise for each fall and spring semester each academic year.
-Students must register for all classes by at least one week prior to the following term’s registration date.
+Students must register for all classes by at least one week prior to the add/drop (census) date.
 Summer session is encouraged but there is no minimum unit requirement.

 - Remain in good academic standing at SBCC.